How to Earn a Teaching License in Indiana

 How Much Do Teachers in Indiana Make?

-While you review the teacher salaries for Indiana below, keep in mind that you may make well above or below the listed salary.
-As a new teacher, you will often times make closer to the reported average.
+While you review the teacher salaries for Indiana below, keep in mind that you may make well above or below the national median salary.
+As a new teacher, you will often earn closer to the reported average.
 However, as an experienced teacher, or if you have a higher level of education, you could make above the average.
 Your teacher salary will also depend on the school district or school that you teach in.
-The following salaries are reported by the U.S. Bureau of Labor Statistics:
+The following high school teacher median annual salary for Indiana is reported by the U.S. Bureau of Labor Statistics:

 As we previously discussed, you must complete a degree and preparation program in the specific area of education you intend to be licensed in and pass the tests that relate to these same areas before you can earn your Indiana certification.
 You can find the specific Pearson testing information for a variety of Indiana teacher certification areas below.